Friday, December 12, 2025

 Image of L. P. Webber School, circa 1957, from Cody Hungerford's report, along with an inset of the school's namesake, town founder Rev. Lemuel P. Webber.

 In addition to the well-known story of Mendez v.
 Westminster, there's much more to know about the history of the Westminster School District.
 Luckily, Westminster Historical Society board member and local historian Cody Hungerford has spent the better part of a year researching that history.
-And he's not done yet.
+He's not done yet, but the first fruits of his labor are already available to the public.

 Cody is a special education paraeducator at Westminster's Meairs Elementary School and is also the son of a WSD teacher and PTA member.
 We all have our favorite subjects in local history, and for obvious reasons, education in Westminster is one of his.